 AppSnap – Get your apps in a snap

 AppSnap has been an automatic software installer which provided a good number of software listing.
-You can choose the ones you like and AppSnap will automatically go to the Application’s
+You can choose the ones you like and AppSnap will automatically go to the Application’s server and perform the installation for you.

 Now, AppSnap’s latest version has added the capability to automatically check for updated versions for software that you have already installed.
 You can have it tell you which programs have new versions available and on your confirmation, it automagically updates your programs.